How to Repair a Drought-Damaged Lawn by Overseeding, Patching or Re-seeding

 Talking with customers, I find there’s confusion on the difference between overseeding and re-seeding a lawn.
 They’re not the same, but the terms are often incorrectly used interchangeably.

-Overseeding is applying grass seed to an existing lawn to thicken the turf or maintain year-round color, depending on where you live.
+Overseeding is applying grass seed to an existing lawn to thicken the turf or maintain a year-round color, depending on where you live.
 Overseeding is best for large areas of thin or sparse lawns, including those damaged by drought.
 Overseeding is not the solution if the lawn is bare.
 That will require re-seeding.

 Re-seeding is striping your yard down to the soil and starting from scratch.